 Collaborative team approach

-Our neuroendovascular surgery team (neuroendovascular surgeon, neurointensivist, vascular neurologist and neurosurgeon), emergency physicians and specially trained staff all work together to deliver immediate, life-saving care.
+Our neuroendovascular surgery team (neuroendovascular, neurointensivist, vascular neurologist and neurosurgeon), emergency physicians and specially trained staff all work together to deliver immediate, life-saving care.

 Your care will be coordinated with neurologists, physiatrists, psychiatrists, hospitalists, anesthesiologists, primary care providers, pharmacists, neuroscience nurses, physical therapists, occupational therapists and speech-language pathologists.
 You and your family will be involved in creating your treatment plan, so it is personalized to achieve the best outcome and recovery possible.